RyanReedUSE/vs-code-extension-youtrack/README.md

 # YouTrack Issues - VS Code Extension

-> This is an unofficial YouTrack extension and is not a product of JetBrains

-# Why Use This One?

 This extension was created to streamline the development lifecycle for those that manage their issues within YouTrack.
-It aims to take the most used features within YouTrack and bring them to VS Code.
+It aims to take the most used features within YouTrack and brings them to VS Code.

+The extension comes with two views on the side bar that allow you to view a list of issues that...
+TODO:

+Users can view a list of issues details, update issue state,

 # Features